Modupe-Olayinka/Modupe-Olayinka/README.md

 - 👋 Hi, I’m @Modupe-Olayinka
 - 👀 I’m interested in using data to answer questions and make decision
 - 🌱 I’m currently a graduate student in informatics at University of Louisiana at Lafayette
-- 💞️ I’m currently learning more about product management
+- 💞️ I’m currently learning more about machine learning and product management
 - 📫 How to reach me:
 - email - modupe.olayinka1@louisiana.edu